null

 Scenario 2: Prioritizing Quality and Carat Weight

-Generally, shoppers aim for a 1.5-carat weight instead of 1-1.2 carat and choose a G/H color diamond with VS2-VS1 clarity, excellent cut, and tolerance for up to faint or medium blue fluorescence.
+Generally, shoppers aim for a 1.5-carat weight instead of 1-1.2 carat and choose an F or G color diamond with VS2 or VS1 clarity, excellent cut, and tolerance for up to faint fluorescence.
 However, shoppers still stick with either GIA or AGS certification.

 Here are a couple of examples of diamonds within the “balanced-approach” range: